 A frequency of bi-monthly meetings is anticipated.
 Most meetings will be virtual, but opportunities for face-to-face meetings will be used.

-Co-hosts: Irene Pérez Ibarra and Alicia Tenza Peral, University of Zaragoza, Spain
+Co-hosts: Irene Pérez Ibarra & Alicia Tenza Peral, University of Zaragoza, Spain

 Contact: perezibarra@unizar.es and atenza@unizar.es